bhauth/MON/README.md

 - npm install
 - node monConverter.js \[one or more files\]

 That generates .json files from the input files.

-Note that:
-- that code is probably terrible
-- it doesn't currently handle:
-    - schemas
-    - naming array elements to place data in them
-- Node takes hundreds of milliseconds to start up
+Note that Node takes hundreds of milliseconds to start up.
+Bun starts up ~2x as fast as Node, but either way you want to batch processing.

-## some existing formats
+## VS existing formats

 ### JSON

 #### problems for humans

-deep nesting with parentheses is hard to read
+Deep nesting with parentheses is hard to read.
 People aren't good at keeping track of where in the hierarchy they are.
 That's why people use indentation, but then either you have significant whitespace (eg Python) or 2 systems with potential mismatch.
 Also, deep nesting means indentation takes up a lot of space, and it's hard to see the exact depth of deep indentation.

-same problem Lisp has.
+Lisp has the same problem, which is why it's not the most popular programming language.
 Instead of using () for everything, it's better to use multiple labels for demarcating blocks to indicate what's starting and ending.

 JSON doesn't have comments, and I think it should.

-#### problems for software

-Some people say that JSON is meant to be handled by programs, not people, but its success comes from it being somewhat usable as plain text.
-If JSON isn't meant to be edited as text, then it should have length info so programs can find specific elements in a big file efficiently.

-JSON encodes all numbers as decimal strings, which is inefficient.
-Decimal numbers can get changed when loading JSON into Javascript and then exporting it again, so some people use their own string-number conversion system.
+I don't like being forced to quote keys.

+### YAML

+YAML is complex, whitespace-sensitive, and does implicit conversions that can cause bugs.
+Various people have written [posts](https://hitchdev.com/strictyaml/why/implicit-typing-removed/) about [problems](https://ruudvanasseldonk.com/2023/01/11/the-yaml-document-from-hell) using YAML can cause.

 ### TOML